 Scala: Examples of for-expressions being converted to map and flatMap

-Without much explanation, here are a couple of source code examples from my book, Functional Programming, Simplified (in Scala).
+Without much explanation today, here are a couple of source code examples from my book, Functional Programming, Simplified (in Scala).
 The only thing I’ll say about this code is that I created it in the process of writing that book, and the examples show how the Scala compiler translates for-expressions into map and flatMap calls behind the scenes.

 1) How Options in for-expressions convert to map and flatMap